 The Retirement Research Foundation (RRF) has generously provided funding for the EPIC Generations Friendly Caller program.
 The goal of this program is to reduce social isolation and increase community connectedness for older LGBTQ adults.
 The program is designed to build relationships between LGBTQ elders and intergenerational volunteers and to directly connect LGBTQ elders with community resources.

-The Retirement Research Foundation generously funded our Timely Access Partnership (TAP) for three years.
-The purpose of the grant was to increase access to services, ensure seamless and timely transition to hospice care, and expand education/discussions on end of life (EOL), especially for under-served populations.
+RRF previously funded the three-year Suncoast Hospice Timely Access Partnership (TAP).
+The purpose of the TAP program was to increase access to services, ensure seamless and timely transition to hospice care, and expand education/discussions on end-of-life care, especially for under-served populations.

 The Florida Blue Foundation is a key partner supporting two innovative Empath Health programs:

 - Suncoast PACE’s Healthy Living and Diabetes Prevention program, which is improving health outcomes by increasing access to healthy food, wellness coaching and physical activities for all PACE participants, as well as providing targeted diabetes prevention for individuals at increased risk of developing Type 2 diabetes.